2014 Overland Park shootings: Reactions

 U.S. President Barack Obama called the shootings "horrific" and said in a statement, "While we do not know all of the details surrounding today's shooting, the initial reports are heartbreaking."
 U.S. Attorney General Eric Holder also issued a statement in the wake of the shooting, saying, "I was horrified to learn of this weekend's tragic shootings outside Kansas City.
 These senseless acts of violence are all the more heartbreaking as they were perpetrated on the eve of the solemn occasion of Passover."
 Governor Sam Brownback issued the statement: "My heart and prayers are with all those who were affected by today's events.
 We will pursue justice aggressively for these victims and criminal charges against the perpetrator or perpetrators to the full extent of the law."
 Other politicians issued statements in which they offered their condolences to those killed in the shooting and decried the antisemitic motivations of the shooter.

 The Jewish Community Center offered condolences to the victims' families on its Facebook page.
 Four days after the shooting, the Jewish Community Center hosted an interfaith service in the Lewis and Shirley White Theatre, called a "Service of Unity and Hope."
 Over 1,300 people attended the service, including U.S. Attorney General Eric Holder, U.S. Rep. Emanuel Cleaver and Kansas Governor Sam Brownback.
 Multiple faith leaders from the surrounding area spoke during the service, which culminated with a symbolic show of unity as the clergy, elected officials and members of law enforcement in attendance were asked to gather on the stage as three candles were lit in memory of the victims.

 Prime Minister of Israel Benjamin Netanyahu sent condolences.
 "We condemn the shootings which, according to all the signs, were perpetrated out of hatred for Jews," Netanyahu said the day after the attack.

-John Lewis has put out a statement: It is deeply tragic that such senseless brutality should occur on the eve of Passover, the time when Jews all over the world remember their liberation from slavery in Egypt thousands of years ago.
+United States Congressman John Lewis put out a statement on April 14, 2014: "It is deeply tragic that such senseless brutality should occur on the eve of Passover, the time when Jews all over the world remember their liberation from slavery in Egypt thousands of years ago.
 Hate itself is a kind of bondage that poisons the well of the soul.
-Somehow we must finally learn that it can never be a meaningful answer to human problems...
+Somehow we must finally learn that it can never be a meaningful answer to human problems..."